PaladiRam/Darxo/README.md

 # Darxo
 This is an arcade game and was built as team.
 The final version is availabe in playstore .
 Do check it out

+A multiplayer based web version of game is being worked upon using Blend4web,Webrtc.PubNub API will be used as substitue for server necessary for Webrtc session setup/

 https://play.google.com/store/apps/details?id=com.TheOmegaWolfCorp.Darxo

 For further details about the concept of the game and game instructions kindly refer the Game description pdf.